by James Currier, NFX

 Still, because very little has been written about nfx, misconceptions abound.
 Many people talk about them, but few understand the hidden complexities: what they really are, how they work, the many different types, and how to build and maintain them.
 Moreover, very few companies want to share their valuable playbooks around nfx, so most founders don’t even recognize different types of nfx when they see them, much less understand their complex inner workings.

-Today we are pleased to present the Network Effects Map and accompanying manual for the first time.
-It’s an ever-evolving effort, and we’re continually making changes and updates.
-As of early 2018, we’ve identified 13 types, each with their own complex playbook.
-This manual is a starting point for discussion around nfx, and for understanding those playbooks.
+Below we present our network effects map and accompanying manual.
+It's an ever-evolving effort, and we're continually making changes and updates.
+So far we've identified 13 types of network effects, each with their own playbook.
+This manual is intended to be a starting point for discussion around nfx.
+In addition to reading this manual, we encourage you to check out the companion resources:

 As you probably know, the simplified definition of network effects is that they occur when a company’s product or service becomes more valuable as usage increases.